Last Updated: July 25, 2014

-To get the fastest internet connection from your iPhone, and to get the only kind of internet connection the iPod touch offers, you have to connect to Wi-Fi.
-Wi-Fi is a high-speed wireless networking connection that can be in your house, office, a coffee shop, or many other places.
+To get the fastest internet connection for your iPhone, and to get the your iPod touch online in the only way that it's able, you have to connect to Wi-Fi.
+Wi-Fi is a high-speed wireless networking connection that is commonly found in your house, office, coffee shop, restaurants, and many other places.

-Some Wi-Fi networks are private and password protected, some are public and available to anyone, either for free or a fee.
+Some Wi-Fi networks are private and password protected (your home or office network, for instance), while some are public and available to anyone, either for free or a fee.

-To access the Internet via iPhone Wi-Fi or iPod touch Wi-Fi, follow these steps.
+To access the Internet via Wi-Fi on iPhone or iPod touch, follow these steps.

 - In Settings, tap Wi-Fi.

-- Slide the slider to On (in iOS 1-6) or to green (in iOS 7 and higher) to start your device looking for Wi-Fi networks.
-In a few seconds, you will see a list of all available networks (if you don't see the list, there may not be any within range).
+- Slide the slider to On (in iOS 6 and earlier) or to green (in iOS 7 and higher) to turn on Wi-Fi and start your device looking for available networks.
+In a few seconds, you will see a list of all available networks under the Choose a Network heading (if you don't see the list, there may not be any within range).

 There are two kinds of networks: public and private.
 Private networks have a lock icon next to them.
 Public don't.
 The bars next to each network name indicate the strength of the connection – the more bars, the faster connection you'll get.